dustinpfister/blog_posts/_posts/js-array-length.md

 So for the most part that is all there is to know about array length, however things can get a little confusing when it comes to thinks like negative index values, additional enumerable key values, and undefined index values.

 ## 2 - Negative index values

+It is possible to set negative index values for an array.
+When doing so this might result in unexpected length values as negative index values will not be counted.
+However as long as the index values are enumerable the Object.keys method can be used to get an array of enumerable keys for an object, including possible the negative index values.

 ```js
 var a = ['a','b','c'];